RostiMelk/kubbe/README.md

 ### `alignBy`

-How to vertically align logos.
+How to align logos.
 Default is `"bounds"`.

 - `"bounds"` — Align by geometric center (bounding box)
 - `"visual-center"` — Align by visual weight center (accounts for asymmetric logos)
+- `"visual-center-x"` — Align by visual weight center horizontally only
+- `"visual-center-y"` — Align by visual weight center vertically only

 ```tsx
 <KubbeStrip logos={logos} alignBy="visual-center" />